ucdavis-bioinformatics-training/2025-December-Fundamentals-of-Scientific-Computing/software_installation/apptainer.md

 	conda activate apptainer-1.4.5

 Now we are ready to create our Apptainer file.
 In the Braker documentation, take a look at the [Container section](https://github.com/Gaius-Augustus/BRAKER?tab=readme-ov-file#container).
-Here they show us how to create our own Apptainer file, except they use Singularity, however, the commands are the same.
+Here they show us how to create our own Apptainer file, except they use Singularity.
+However, the commands are the same.

 	apptainer build braker3.sif docker://teambraker/braker3:latest